 Within 3 business days, you will be provided with a resolution or the estimated time required to resolve the complaint.
 In the unlikely event we cannot resolve your complaint within 20 business days, you will receive a letter of resolution/conclusion on our position or an indication of when we expect to reach resolution.
 If you are not satisfied with the resolution/conclusion, you are invited to escalate your complaint as indicted in the escalation process.

 Section 6 of the Code of Banking Practice (COBP) deals with:

 - The undertakings of the bank with regard to dispute resolution

 - The bank's Internal Dispute Resolution Procedures (referred to as IDRP)

 - The Ombudsman for Banking Services (referred to as OBS)

 - Reference to FAIS

-All the banks that are members of the Banking Council have adopted IDRP, which became effective on 1 April 2003.
+All the banks that are members of the Banking Association have adopted IDRP, which became effective on 1 April 2003.
 The IDRP is in line with the requirements of the complaints procedures as defined in FAIS and specifically in the FAIS General Code (referred to as FAIS GC).